+Facts and figures

 - 44 Energy supply 2016/2017

 - 44 Electricity from wind energy

 - 44 Proportion of wind energy

 - 44 Industry figures

 - 45 Expansion goals

 - 45 Acceptance

 - 45 Technology

 Sources

 48-55 Sources

 Wind drives the energy transition

 Wind has driven people for centuries.
 In the past, it helped us to cross oceans, mill grain and drain land.
 Today it plays a key role in the transition towards environmentally and climate-friendly power supply.
-Almost 40 years ago, Germany's first wind farm was connected to the grid, when it supplied around 400 households with clean electricity.
-Initially, the new technology was dismissed.
-As late as 1993, German electricity suppliers wrote in an advertisement: "In the long term, renewable energies such as solar, water or wind will not be able to cover more than 4 per cent of our electricity needs."
-Even the former chancellor Angela Merkel adopted this claim when she became environmental minister in 1997.2 Political changes and the vehement demand of many citizens for a sustainable and decentralised energy system made a difference.
-The approximately 30,000 wind turbines in Germany now generate up to 130 billion kilowatt hours (kWh) annually3, enough for 43 million households.
-This corresponds to 25,5 per cent of Germany's net electricity generation.
-Wind energy is thus Germany's most important source of electricity and produces more electricity than nuclear power or coal.4
+More than 30 years ago, Germany's first wind farm was connected to the grid, when it supplied around 400 households with clean electricity.
+Initially, the new technology was dismissed: as late as 1993, German electricity suppliers wrote in an advertisement: "In the long term, renewable energies such as solar, water or wind will not be able to cover more than 4 per cent of our electricity needs.".
+2 Political changes and the vehement demand of many citizens for a sustainable and decentralised energy system made a difference.
+The approximately 30,000 wind turbines in Germany now generate 103 billion kilowatt hours (kWh) annually, enough for 34 million households.3 This corresponds to 18.8 percent of Germany's net electricity generation.4 Wind energy is thus Germany's second most important source of electricity and produces more electricity than nuclear power or coal.

-Today, Germany's largest inter-generational project, the energy transition, is facing a new stage of development: Digitisation and decentralisation as well as greater networking through blockchain technologies will be the next innovation drivers in the new energy industry.
+Today, Germany's largest inter-generational project, the energy transition, is facing a new stage of development: digitisation and decentralisation as well as greater networking through blockchain technologies will be the next innovation drivers in the new energy industry.
 Consumers are increasingly becoming producers and are revolutionising the electricity market.
 Driven by the idea of a holistic energy transition, renewables will take up a greater share of transport and heating.

 Germany stands behind the energy transition and climate protection targets.
-87 per cent of the people in Germany welcome the expansion of renewable energies.
+95 percent of the people in Germany welcome the expansion of renewable energies.
 Nevertheless, heated debates are being held in many places, particularly on the expansion of wind energy.
 This brochure aims to accompany the discussions in the country with honest, straightforward and level arguments.

-23.1%

-wind energy =

-most important

-source of electricity

-in Germany

 Wind energy promotes climate protection The Earth's climate is constantly changing due to natural meteorological factors.
 But the speed at which this has happened in recent years has increased unnaturally.
-The drought in many regions of Europe in summer of 2022 is just another example.
 Humanity has contributed to accelerated global warming6 through the depletion of the Earth's resources, ongoing deforestation and, above all, the emission of greenhouse gases - with dramatic consequences.
-Alongside energy-saving measures, renewable energies are the most important means of combating climate change: in 2021 alone, 221 million tonnes of greenhouse gas emissions were saved through the use of renewable energies.
-Wind energy prevented around 87 million tonnes of CO2 equivalents in 2021.7 But there is still a long way to go before the necessary climate protection targets are achieved.
-Despite all the goals and declarations Germany is in danger of not achieving its commitment to the EU regarding the expansion of renewables.8 Among other things, faster permitting and more designated land are needed to close the gap.
+Alongside energy-saving measures, renewable energies are the most important means of combating climate change: in 2017 alone, 179 million tonnes of greenhouse gas emissions were saved through the use of renewable energies.
+Wind energy prevented around 71 million tonnes of CO, equivalents in 2017.7 But there is still a long way to go before the necessary climate protection targets are achieved.
+Germany is one of the few states in danger of failing to meet its commitment to the EU to expand renewables.
+In order to close the gap, additional quantities of renewable energy should be put out to tender.

-Prevented greenhouse gas emissions due to the use of renewable energies in Germany 2021
+Prevented greenhouse gas emissions due to the use of renewable energies in Germany